CompetitionPortal-Developers/Solvee/README.md

 check for their mistakes.

 ---
-### ⛏️ Built Using
+### ⛏️ Built Using:
 #
--HTML
+- HTML
--CSS
+- CSS
--JavaScript
+- JavaScript
--SQL server
+- SQL server